vinceimbat/vinceimbat/content/thoughts/my poetics.md

 # Summary

+My main creative objective is to pursue a vibrant philosophical, contemplative, and creative life.

 I want my creative processes to enrich my existence and my creative works to enrich the existence of my audience.

+I achieve this by:
+1. Lessening as much modern-day distractions as possible.
+2. Simplifying my life as much as I can.
+3. Building and maintaining a deep philosophical practice.
-I achieve this by keeping a rejuvenating daily creative routine and focusing on perfecting my craft of creating essays, poems, photographs, and books that help my audience continuously appreciate the universe and their life.
+4. Keeping a rejuvenating daily contemplative practice.
+5. Perfecting my craft of creating essays, poems, photographs, and books that help my audience continuously appreciate the universe and their life.

 # What I want to feel + achieve